redhat-developer/app-services-cli/CONTRIBUTING.md

 Releases can be triggered directing using Github Releases.
 Before performing release, do the following:

-1. Run `./scripts/pullapi.sh` script to make sure that CLI is using latest version of the Managed Services API.
+1. Run `./scripts/pullapi.sh` script to make sure that CLI is using latest version of the KAS API.
 2. Push all required changes to main branch

 After that, go to Github Releases and create the new release.